Blagoveshchensk: Russian settlement

-The city was an important river port and trade center during the late 19th century, with growth further fueled by a gold rush early in the 20th century and by its position on the Chinese border opposite the city of Heihe.
+The city was an important river port and trade centre during the late 19th century, with growth further fuelled by a gold rush early in the 20th century and by its position on the Chinese border opposite the city of Heihe.

 Local historians noted the pre-eminence of Blagoveshchensk in the economy of the late 19th century Russian Far East, which was reflected when the heir to the Russian throne, Nicholas Alexandrovich (the future Tsar Nicholas II), visited in 1891 during his grand tour of Asiatic Russia, and the locals presented him with bread and salt on a gold tray, rather than on a silver one as in other cities of the region.

 The Boxer Rebellion

 In the course of the Boxer Rebellion, the Qing Imperial army (made out of Manchus and Han Chinese) and Boxer insurgents shelled the city in July 1900.
 Chinese Honghuzi forces joined the attack against Blagoveshchensk.
 According to the Orthodox belief, the city was allegedly saved by a miraculous icon of Our Lady of Albazin, which was prayed to continuously during the shelling which lasted almost two weeks.

 On 3 July (Old Style), a decision was made by the city's Police Chief Batarevich and the Military Governor Gribsky to deport the city's entire community of Qing subjects including ethnic Manchus, Daur people and Han, numbering 4,008), who were viewed as potential fifth columnists.
 As cross-river shipping was interrupted by the rebellion, the question arose how to get them from the Russian to the Chinese side of the Amur.
 Batarevich suggested that the deportees could be first taken east of the Zeya, where they should obtain boats from the local Chinese villagers.
 The plan, however, was vetoed by the governor, and the decision was made instead to take the deportees to the stanitsa of Verkhneblagoveshchenskaya—the place where the Amur is at its narrowest—and make them leave Russia there.
 As the local ataman refused to provide boats to take them across the river (despite the orders of his superior), few of them made it to the Chinese side.
-The rest drowned in the Amur, or were shot or axed by the police, Cossacks and local volunteers, when refusing to leave the bank.
-Local Chinese memory holds that a massacre that took place then, at the hand of Cossacks, which killed so many that the Amur River was choked.
-According to Chinese sources, about 5,000 people reportedly died during these events of 4-8 July 1900.
+The rest drowned in the Amur, or were shot or axed by the police, Cossacks and local volunteers, if they refused to leave the bank.
+Local Chinese memory holds that a massacre that took place then, at the hands of the Cossacks, which killed so many that the Amur River was choked.
+According to Chinese sources, about 5,000 people reportedly died during these events of 4–8 July 1900.

 There were 1,266 households in the city, including 900 Daurs and 4,500 Manchus until the massacre.
 Many Manchu villages were burned by Cossacks in the massacre according to Victor Zatsepine.